-Annual House Tour was filled with wonderous sights to see – a great start to the 2017 Holiday Season.
-Even with the nasty weather, we carried on!
+Annual House Tour will be filled with wonderous sights to see – a great start to the 2018 Holiday Season

-At 9am Santa led children over to Bethany United Methodist Church for photos, stories, games, and refreshments.
-The Grinch made a surprise appearance too!
-A very special thank you to Santa, the Grinch, and ALL of the folks at BUMC!
+At 9am Santa will lead children over to Bethany United Methodist Church for photos, stories, games, and refreshments.

-At 10am the festivities for grown-ups started when four homes opened their doors to ticketed guests.
-Decorated by the homeowners and members of the Chesapeake Bay Garden Club, each house was resplended in festive colors and fresh greenery.
-Several homes highlighted their owner’s private collections – from antique Christmas mementoes to vintage toys.
+At 10am the festivities for grown-ups will start when select homes open their doors to ticketed guests.
+Decorated by the homeowners and members of the Chesapeake Bay Garden Club, each house will be resplended in festive colors and fresh greenery.
+Several homes will highlight their owner’s private collections – including antique Christmas mementoes.

-Omega Protein graciously agreed to lead tours of their state-of-the-art Health & Science Center (on Menhaden Rd) during the two-day tour; folks who went over to the Center had a great time!
-A special thank you to ALL of the folks at the H&SC!
+Omega Protein has graciously agreed to lead tours of their newly-restored SMITH BUILDING (an old fish factory next to the stack) during the two-day tour.
+Folks can drive over to the stack area for a great tour!
+A special thank you to ALL of the folks at Omega!

-Across the street from the main campus, the annual Artisans’ Christmas Bazaar featured LOTS of wonderful hand-crafted items, including festive foods, books, and one-of-a-kind gifts.
-Sales were brisk!
+On Friday afternoon (1-5) and Saturday (10-5), across the street from Festival Halle (177 Main Street), the annual Artisans’ Christmas Bazaar will feature LOTS of wonderful hand-crafted items, including festive foods, books, and one-of-a-kind gifts.
+Sales will be brisk!
 A special thank you to Ernestine Luttrell (Bazaar coordinator) and ALL of her volunteers.
-And, a heartfelt thanks to ALL of the venders!
+And, a heartfelt thanks to ALL of the vendors!

 A beautiful day – thank goodness!
 Guests continued to tour the homes, shopped, watched the trains, and ate Christmas cookies, At 5pm a small but rowdie group of merry-makers met at the Reedville Christmas tree and sang, drank hot chocolate, and watched as Mr. and Mrs. Wendell Haynie threw the switch to light the tree for the 2017 Holiday Season!
 A special thanks to Tom and Judd Kelly for lending us their tree again!